 #4.
 Kapi’olani Community College

-Kapi’olani Community College offers a number of different certificates with different credit requirements.
+Kapi’olani Community College offers several different IT certificate programs with different credit requirements.
 These are the advanced professional certificate (18 credits), certificate of achievement (30-31 credits), and certificate of competence (18 credits).
-The IT subjects offered in at least one of these certificate forms are information technology, information security and assurance, database administration, help desk services, and programming.
+The IT subjects offered in at least one of these certificate forms are:

 - In-State Tuition: $3,284